What to do for headaches?

 - Gently massage the muscles of your neck and scalp.

-- Take aspirin, or an aspirin substitute, such as ibuprofen or acetaminophen.
+- Take an OTC painkiller such as aspirin, ibuprofen, or acetaminophen.

 - Use a decongestant medication, if you have nasal congestion.